I beg to move,

 If the Minister thinks that a further review of the evidence is needed, I am here to disabuse him.
 If he thinks we need more consultation, I am afraid he is mistaken.
 Countless inquiries and reports have been conducted, which have a plethora of very practical recommendations to their name.
 There was the review carried out by Baroness Corston on women and, significantly, the Harris review on self-inflicted deaths of young people, which was the most comprehensive review of suicide in prison and heard directly from bereaved families.
 Many important recommendations on learning and accountability were put forward, which so far have been rejected.

 Families tell us time and again that what they want after a tragedy like this is for no one else to go through a similar experience and for concrete changes to be made.
 Ultimately, we are seeing the same failings repeated time and again in this pattern of preventable deaths.
 There is currently a significant accountability gap.
-Deeds, not words, are what is needed now; a concrete plan of action is necessary, not yet another ministerial speech.
+Deeds, not words, are what are needed now; a concrete plan of action is necessary, not yet another ministerial speech.
 I say that in memory of all those who have died by suicide in our prisons.
 It is unacceptable.
 We abolished the death penalty half a century ago for very good reason.
 Now we must ensure that in 2017, no prisoner pays the penalty of their life because of the failure in our prison system.
 I look forward to the Minister’s response.

 It is a pleasure to serve under your chairmanship, Mr Chope.
 I congratulate the hon.
 Member for Liverpool, Wavertree (Luciana Berger) on securing today’s debate, and I thank my hon.
 Friend the Member for Central Suffolk and North Ipswich (Dr Poulter) for his insightful interventions.

-I extend my particular thanks and welcome to Mark Saunders, the father of Dean Saunders who tragically died by his own hand in Chelmsford prison, for joining us for the debate.
+I extend my particular thanks and welcome to Mark Saunders, the father of Dean Saunders, who tragically died by his own hand in Chelmsford prison, for joining us for the debate.
 I reiterate the point that the Secretary of State and I made to him when we met: I very much look forward to working with him to bring in some real solutions to the challenge of suicides in our prisons.

 Like the hon.
 Lady, I am concerned that the rates of suicide and self-harm in our prisons are too high.
 It is an issue that transcends political parties, despite our obviously different perspectives on the reforms needed in our prisons.
 My priority as prisons Minister is to provide leadership and to drive improvement across the system to bring those rates down.